PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 - `lockon_range_far`
 - `lockon_required`

-Of note is that lock-on parameters seem to be calculated dynamically by the game nowadays, using an unknown algorithm.
+Of note is that lock-on parameters are theorised to be calculated dynamically by the game nowadays, using an unknown algorithm.
 Hence, it's not surprising that these fields have been un-obtainable and you should consider the DBG Census equivalents invalid.

 #### profile